theaholtlund/powershell-basics/App/README.md

 ### Prerequisites

 - PowerShell installed on the system.
-- Pester module installed for testing.
+- Pester module installed for unit testing.

 ### Executing program and tests

-1. Clone the repository.

-2. Change into the project directory.

-3. Run the categories tests using PowerShell:
+1. Run the categories tests using PowerShell:

    ```sh
    .\App\Tests\Categories.Tests.ps1
    ```

-4. Run the other functions tests using PowerShell:
+2. Run the other functions tests using PowerShell:

    ```sh
    .\App\Tests\NotesFunctions.Tests.ps1
    ```

-5. Run the script using PowerShell:
+3. Run the script using PowerShell:

    ```sh
    .\App\NotesApp.ps1